 If you are found guilty of an Aggravated Assault Charge, you will be sentenced to state prison under the No Early Release Act under N.J.S.A.
 2C:43-7.2.
 Under NERA (No Early Release Act) in New Jersey, you will be required to serve eighty-five percent of your state prison sentence before you are eligible for parole.
 Normally, if you were sentenced to five years state prison, you would have to serve one year before you are eligible for parole.
 Under NERA, if you were sentenced to a five year state prison sentence, you would have to serve over four years before you would be eligible for parole.
 As you can see, it is very important to get your case out of the NERA sentencing guidelines.
 Jenna Casper Bloom has handled many assault cases and has successfully gotten them dismissed or reduced to a lesser charge.

 What constitutes a Simple Assault in New Jersey?

-- Attempts to Cause or purposely, knowingly or recklessly causes bodily injury to another
+- Attempt to cause or purposely, knowingly, or recklessly cause bodily injury to another.

-- Negligently causes bodily injury to another with a deadly weapon
+- Negligently cause bodily injury to another with a deadly weapon.

-- Attempts by physical menace to put another in fear of immanent serious bodily injury
+- Attempt by physical menace to put another in fear of imminent serious bodily injury.

 What constitutes an Aggravated Assault in New Jersey?